Trump Organization to use E-Verify for worker status checks

 - Jury awards T-Mobile $4.8M in trade-secrets case against Huawei

+Launched in 1996, the E-Verify system allows employers to check documentation submitted by job applicants with records at the Department of Homeland Security and the Social Security Administration to see whether they are authorized to work.

+During his presidential campaign, Republican Donald Trump called for all employers to use the federal government online E-Verify system.
+He told MSNBC in 2016 that he uses it at his properties, and that there should be a “huge financial penalty” for companies that hire undocumented workers.

 “This situation is not unique to Trump Organization – it is one that all companies face.
 It demonstrates that our immigration system is severely broken and needs to be fixed immediately.
-It is my greatest hope that our “lawmakers” return to work and actually do their jobs,” he said.
+It is my greatest hope that our “lawmakers” return to work and actually do their jobs,” said Eric Trump.

-Republican President Donald Trump has repeatedly cast the millions of immigrants in the country illegally as a scourge on the health of the economy, taking jobs from American citizens.
+President Trump has repeatedly cast the millions of immigrants in the country illegally as a scourge on the health of the economy, taking jobs from American citizens.
 He has said they also bring drugs and crime over the border.

 He turned over day-to-day management of his business to Eric and his other adult son, Donald Jr., when he took the oath of office two years ago.
 The Trump Organization owns or manages 17 golf clubs around the world.